iZhenius/KnowledgeNotes/README.md

      *
      * Read more about [equality](https://kotlinlang.org/docs/reference/equality.html) in Kotlin.
      */
-    public open operator fun equals(other: Any?): Boolean
+    open operator fun equals(other: Any?): Boolean

     /**
      * Returns a hash code value for the object.
 The general contract of `hashCode` is: